Hating Your In-Laws is Totally Normal After Having Kids

 “Daughters-in-law were more likely to report conflicts when their mother-in-law provided more grandchild care,” study co-author Mirkka Danielsbacka said in a statement.
 “This indicates that the increase in conflicts between in-laws are related to grandchild care.”

-In an effort to figure out why relationships with our in-laws tend to sour over time, Danielsbacka and colleagues asked 1,202 married Finnish men and women how often they had blow-out fights with their parents and in-laws, and how close they felt to each relative.
-Participants who felt closer to their in-laws and parents were less likely to fight with them.
-In general, Finns reported getting into more fights with their parents than their in-laws… until they had kids.
+In an effort to figure out why relationships with our in-laws tend to sour over time, Danielsbacka and colleagues asked 1,202 married Finnish men and women how often they had blow-out fights with their parents and in-laws.
+In general, Finns reported getting into more fights with their parents than their in-laws…until they had kids.